ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

   python setup.py sdist

-Verify the distribution's long description rendering with twine.
+Verify the distribution's long description rendering with ``twine``.

 .. code::

   pip install twine
   twine check dist/*

-Upload the package to Pypi using twine.
+Upload the package to PyPI using ``twine`` using the upload token generated for the ``ansys`` PyPI account.
+Contact alexander.kaszynski@ansys.com for the token.

 .. code::

   python -m twine upload -u __token__ -p <TOKEN_FOR_PYPI> --skip-existing dist/*

-Then, for the next release upload, you can do it through the ci/cd workflow.
+Then, for the next release upload, you can do it through the CI/CD workflow after generating a token just for this package.
-Create a `secret`_ in github settings.
+Create a `secret`_ in GitHub settings.
-Name it ``PYPI_TOKEN`` and assign it the token provided by Pypi.
+Name it ``PYPI_TOKEN`` and assign it the token provided by PyPI.
-This token will be reused in the ci/cd workflow handling the package distribution.
+This token will be reused in the CI/CD workflow handling the package distribution.

-Tag a release
+Tag a Release
 -------------
-In order to deploy a new package on Pypi, you must tag a release.
-As a reminder, PyAnsys library is following the `trunk-based development`_ source-control branching model.
-Consequently, the main version is always up to date.
+In order to deploy a new package on PyPI, you must tag a release under a release branch.
+The PyAnsys project is follows the `trunk-based development`_ source-control branching model, where the main development branch is always in a releasable state.
 To tag the release, you must update your main local branch.

 .. code::